-For the continued well-being and safety of the S&T community, we strongly discourage personal travel, internationally or domestically, particularly to or through domestic or international locations under a travel restriction.
+For the continued well-being and safety of the S&T community, we strongly discourage all personal travel, internationally or domestically, particularly to or through domestic or international locations under a travel restriction or with high numbers of cases.
 This includes all international travel as well as travel to areas of the United States where a state of emergency has been declared.

 International personal travel

-Any student, faculty member or staff member who travels to or through a CDC Level 3 Travel Health Notice (high risk) country should follow CDC guidelines and stay home for 14 days from the time they return to the United States before returning to campus.
+Any student, faculty member or staff member who travels to or through a CDC Level 3 Travel Health Notice (high risk) country should follow CDC guidelines and stay home for 14 days from the time they return to the United States before returning to campus and contact International Affairs regarding guidance.

 - U.S. Department of State Travel Advisories